21-23/qd-front/README.md

 `dev`:
 - uses certificates from `./cert/`, doen't generate new ones;
 - reverse proxy is pointed back to the host machine;
-- has no pre-built UIs.
-Each UI should be built separately;

 `prod`:
 - runs weekly cron job to refresh certificates;
 - reverse proxy is pointed back to the **2123** ultra machine;
-- builds all the UIs and automatically starts to serve;

 ### Why do you need `.lua` scripts?